McKinney-Vento Homeless Education Assistance Improvement Act

-If you know of a student who may be considered homeless or unaccompanied, please contact the Homeless Liasion listed below.
-If you believe there a reason to dispute the identification, please contact the liasion below.
+If you know of a student who may be considered homeless or unaccompanied, please contact the Homeless Liaison listed below.
+If you believe there a reason to dispute the identification, please contact the liaison below.
 MISD will work promptly to help settle any disputes as outlined in school board policy.

 Director of Special Programs

 (903) 489-1387 ext 1825 (phone)

 (903) 489-1389 (fax)

 The following are local resources and programs located near the Malakoff Independent School District: